ottopegotti/WeatherInfoService/README.md

-Technology is free to choose (WEB, iOS native, Android Native) +(WEB)  Please consider that the html5 Geolocation Api's working differs based on the browsers.
+Technology is free to choose (WEB, iOS native, Android Native) +(WEB)  Please consider that the Html5 Geolocation Api doesn't work properly on some of the browsers.

 UI Design is free to do whatever feels comfortable